 Phone: 021 437 9000

 The Grand Beach delivers on the name as a true beach bar.
-Both lounge and dining areas sit right on the sand so you can feel like you’ve had a day at the beach without even leaving the bar.
+Both lounge and dining areas sit right on the sand so you can feel like you’ve had a day at the beach without even leaving the bar making it the ideal spot for sundowners.
 In the summer, enjoy cocktails from the Peroni and MCC (South African bubbly) bars and listen to tropical house while you watch the sun go down.

 Address: Haul Rd, V & A Waterfront, Cape Town, 8002, South Africa